 Surface drainage from the site flows into a network of streams and creeks that meander toward the southwest, ultimately emptying into Mormon Slough.
 Mormon Slough is partially tributary to the Stockton Diverting Canal, which drains into the Calaveras River, a tributary of the San Joaquin River.
 The remainder of Mormon Slough flows directly into the San Joaquin River in Stockton.
 The San Joaquin River discharges into the Sacramento-San Joaquin River Delta northwest of Stockton.
 (JDM)

+Leachate and LFG Condensate

+A Class II surface impoundment, named Calaveras SI, will be utilized for leachate management at the Facility.
+Calaveras SI can intake LFG condensate from LF-1, LFG condensate from LF-2, and leachate from LF-2.
+The comingling of liquid waste from LF-1 and LF-2 into Calaveras SI creates a terminus point for the liquid waste, i.e. the waste cannot be returned back into LF-2.
+Leachate and LFG condensate from LF-2 can return to LF-2 under Title 27 and this WDR from the sumps that collect the liquid waste.
+The current water balance that has been submitted only has capacity for liquid waste to be discharged into Calaveras SI from LF-1 and LF-2.